 This Bee House Dripper review will reveal if this is the pour over brewer for you.

 The Bee House ‘In A Nutshell’

-Ironically, well-designed pour over coffee systems (such as the ones featured here) are known for being both simple devices yet complicated to use.
+Ironically, most well-designed pour over coffee systems (such as the ones featured here) are known for being simple devices that are complicated to use.
 The Bee House, on the other hand, is straightforward across the board.

 Unlike the acoustic guitar still collecting dust in the corner of your bedroom, the Bee House is both easy to understand and easy to use.
 It features a flat bottom with steep walls in a wedge-like shape that help to control hot water flow, taking the pressure off your pouring technique.

 This unique design not only allows for a lot of predictability and consistency, but also makes the Bee House a strikingly good-looking addition to just about any kitchen.

 Things to Consider Before Buying a Pour Over Dripper